 Next, call the police.
 The police can run license plate searches and try to find a driver that way.

-If you have a legitimate reason to ask, you can go to your local Department of Motor Vehicles office and request that they look up the plate number.
+If you have a legitimate reason to ask, you can go to your local Department of Motor Vehicles office and request they look up the plate number.
 If it’s a hit-and-run, that is considered a legitimate reason.

 In addition to your deductible, your limits may not be high enough.
 This is where having the optional uninsured/underinsured motorist policy comes into play.

-How to shop for car insurance if you don’t have coverage?
+How to shop for car insurance if you don’t have coverage

 Let’s say you find that you don’t have car insurance coverage.
 What can you do?